jsflevitt/DevEstates/README.md

 ## Engineering challenges
 Challenges in creating this database came in two main areas:
 1. Working with the myriad different databases that store real estate sales and listing prices
-      1. Creating a unified data model to translate the variety of input data into
+      1. Creating a unified data model to connect the variety of data inputs
       2. Deploying customized ETL clusters to better handle varied data input sources
 2. Creating a database that works efficiently with data organized in both time and space
       1. A significant amount of preprocessing is done with geospark in order to speed up later database calls